manidogabo/MiNeNS_Group_website/content/authors/angela/_index.md

 ---
-draft: true
 # Display name
-title: Bio-degradable Robotics
+title: Angela Lee

 # Full name (for SEO)
-first_name: PhD
+first_name: Angela
-last_name: Opening
+last_name: Lee

 # Username (this should match the folder name)
 authors:
-  - phd_opening_04
+  - angela

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: PhD student

 # Organizations/Affiliations
 organizations: